Last Frost Date Kelowna: May 5 — Planting Calendar

 When is the last frost date in Kelowna?

-Kelowna's average last spring frost is April 15 (Zone 6b).
-Valley floor and lakeshore areas near Okanagan Lake may see their last frost as early as April 1 in warm years.
-Benchland and hillside gardens above the valley floor may frost into late April.
-Use April 15 as your planning date and watch the forecast for the week before transplanting.
+Kelowna's average last spring frost is May 5 (Zone 6b).
+Valley floor and lakeshore areas near Okanagan Lake may see their last frost as early as April 20 in warm years.
+Benchland and hillside gardens above the valley floor may frost into mid-May.
+Use May 5 as your planning date and watch the forecast for the week before transplanting.

 How often should I water vegetables in Kelowna?